hmrc/income-tax-mtd-end-to-end-service-guide/source/documentation/mtd-terminology.html.md

 This is the final step of submitting a tax return within Making Tax Digital for Income Tax.
 It lets users confirm that every source of income has been submitted to HMRC and is accurate (to the best of their knowledge).

 Do not use 'final declaration' when you're talking about the tax return in general.
-Use '[tax return](#tax-return)' instead.
+Use [tax return](#tax-return) instead.

 The term 'final declaration' is used to refer to the final step of the tax return: